SystemsGenetics/GEMmaker/README.md

 [![run with docker](https://img.shields.io/badge/run%20with-docker-0db7ed?labelColor=000000&logo=docker)](https://www.docker.com/)
 [![run with singularity](https://img.shields.io/badge/run%20with-singularity-1d355c.svg?labelColor=000000)](https://sylabs.io/docs/)

+## How to Use

+Please see the [GEMmaker documentation](https://gemmaker.readthedocs.io/en/latest/) for in-depth instructions for running GEMmaker.

 ## Introduction

 GEMmaker (i.e. **systemsgenetics/gemmaker**) is a pipeline for quantification of Illumina RNA-seq data.
 Users can choose from Hisat2, STAR, Kallisto or Salmon.
 It can process locally stored FASTQ files or automatically retrieve them from NCBI's SRA.
 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.